-Smithsonian handles the Gustave Whitehead controversy by denying Whitehead was first in flight.
+Smithsonian handles the Gustave Whitehead controversy by denying Whitehead was first in flight and that he ever flew.

 A little known, highly prejudicial talk entitled “The Strange Case of Gustave Whitehead”, presented midway through 2013 by Smithsonian’s head curator Tom Crouch in Dayton, Ohio, appeared on YouTube last week.
 It provides unparalleled insight into how “rattled” that curator feels and how he is leading “fierce” fighting against the claim that Connecticut resident Gustave Whitehead invented and flew the first powered airplane in 1901.